Our Next Zoom Talk :-

 Dr Helen Wilson was born and brought up in Plymouth, Devon, and studied for a BSc and PhD in Environmental Science as a mature student at the University of Plymouth, teaching there for a number of years.
 She has since developed interests in local history, architecture and churches, applying research skills to her main project of the last decade, studying the life and work of the Pinwill Sisters, ecclesiastical woodcarvers, Dr Wilson sits on the Executive Committee of the Devonshire Association and acts as Chair of their Buildings Section

 Please sign up for our newsletters to keep you up to date on all future online talks using the link.

 There are approximately 5 meetings with speakers each year and at least one field excursion.
-Meetings take place in Harberton or Harbertonford on alternative dates, details of which can be found in the Programme.
+Meetings take place in Harberton or Harbertonford on alternative dates, or via Zoom sessions - details of which can be found in the Programme.

 Members of the Society have gathered information on the past history of the villages, personalities and the Parish including the preparation of historic walks around both Harberton and Harbertonford.
 The Society is making collections of photographs and some artefacts and have embarked on an oral history project to build an archive of first hand histories in both villages.

 The History of Harbertonford Mill Pilotage on the River Dart